 I was already confused from the research I had carried out, at a torturously slow pace, on my Hodgkins family who hailed from Uttoxeter.
 My great great grandmother was Charlotte Hodgkins - fondly remembered as Granny Betts after she was widowed and married the local verger, George Henry Betts, a Royal Artillery veteran who had seen service in India, Burma and South Africa.
 But before that she was married to my great great grandfather, William Hodgkins, with whom she had a number of children.
 I soon found out she had two other names to go by, besides Betts and Hodgkins; Sherriff was eventually discovered as her true family name, but some of the children's birth certificates gave her name as Charlotte Claydon.

 Joseph Sherriff's father was William Sherriff, a cutler and chair mender, and in 1832 he married Mary Ann Tracey Boswell (known as Tresi).
 The Boswells possibly go back to Francis Boswell and his son Haniel, baptised in London in 1583 and titled 'King of the Gypsies'.
-Their line comes down through such colourful characters as Black Jack Boswell, The Flaming Tinman and Hairy Tom.
+Though the earlier ancestors are often disputed, the line does come down through such colourful characters as Black Jack Boswell, The Flaming Tinman and Hairy Tom.